stefnans/ada-2021-project-data-story/index.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.

+You can use the [editor on GitHub](https://github.com/stefnans/ada-2021-project-data-story/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.